Unlocking the Evaluation Potential of Eye-Tracking in Multimedia Storytelling

 technologies as eye-tracking glasses, the students will reveal both potentials and

-futures content creators”, says Kjetil Vaage Øie, leader of the course.
+limitations for their future practice.
+“Nobody is better suited for exploring these novel technologies than young students with advanced media practices – soon to be the futures content creators”, says Kjetil Vaage Øie, leader of the course.
 You can read more about Innovation Pedagogy here (in Norwegian).

 Positive feedback

 The students analyzed web documentaries made by previous students, but also examples from The Guardian.
 "It was a very useful experiment, and has great potential.
 We learned that visual elements are the most important and catch the attention", says Wouter Gasse, one of the students.
-"On top of that, using long text can really blow back the documentary experience.
+"On top of that,using long text can really blow back the documentary experience.
 Although it was great using eye-tracking itself, the software can be quite overwhelming."

 "This feels like a breakthrough for media evaluation.
 As a graphic designer, it is one of the most useful tools to see where the users are having problems or difficulties with for example the layout", says Maria Chojnacka, also a student.
 "It's also interesting to notice the basic patterns people use.
 Everyone in our culture reads from left to right and from top to bottom, but the way people perceive a website is not always that straightforward.
 It's great that Volda is on top of the new technology that the media landscape has to offer."